-- 1) As a consummate writer I would suggest you to grab a pen and paper quickly. - 2) First, write down the purpose for which you wish to master the art of public speaking. - 3) Remember your real task as a speaker is to give something valuable to your audience, so write the message you want to deliver in just one line. - 4) Make it your target to read and reread one chapter each day and write all valuable information and key points highlighted.
-This is your duty to read and absorb all the information in next 10 days. - 5) Remember speech-writing is equally important as speech-making so make sure to write and re-write your speech till you are primed and convinced. - 6) When you read "Speech Alchemy" section of the each chapter, imbibe the best strategies that you can use to write & deliver your own speech effectively. - 7) Learn to feel the words you wish to deliver in the speech and start valuing your words to sound confident. - 8) Refer to the "Video Link" mentioned in the reference section of each speech to watch or listen to the actual delivery of the speech. - 9) On the sixth day, mark your progress so far by revising what you have absorbed through this valuable artifact.
+1) As a consummate writer I would suggest you to grab a pen and paper quickly.

+2) First, write down the purpose for which you wish to master the art of public speaking.

+3) Remember your real task as a speaker is to give something valuable to your audience, so write the message you want to deliver in one line.

+4) Make it your target to read and reread one chapter at a time and write all the valuable information and key points highlighted.
+This is your duty to read and absorb all the information religiously.

+5) Remember speech-writing is equally important as speech-making so make sure to write and re-write your speech till you are primed and convinced.

+6) When you read the "Speech Alchemy" section of the each chapter, imbibe the best strategies that you can use to write and deliver your own speech.

+7) Learn to feel the words you wish to deliver in the speech and start valuing your words to sound confident and authentic.

+8) Refer to the video link mentioned in the reference section of each speech to watch or listen to the actual delivery of the speech.

+9) Occasionally mark your progress by revising and revisiting what you have absorbed through this valuable artifact.

-10) After completing all 10 speeches you will emerge as a speaker capable of delivering an effective talk with resolute purpose and greater clarity.
+10) After completing all 10 speeches you will understand the power of Super Human Skill as a public speaker capable of delivering an effective talk with resolute purpose and greater clarity.

-As I mentioned earlier if you follow the instructions wholeheartedly the entire cosmos will conjure up its immense power to guide you on this hallowed path of becoming a confident speaker.
+As I mentioned earlier, if you follow the instructions wholeheartedly the entire cosmos will conjure up its immense power to guide you on this hallowed path of becoming a confident speaker.
 And you can definitely get more such valuable tips and treasure of knowledge on our YouTube channel.
-Mind you these instructions are merely set of guiding principles to help you find your own public speaking voice via this medium of book which has unique voices of 10 Great Public Speakers.
+Mind you these instructions are merely set of guiding principles to help you find your own public speaking voice through this book which has unique voices of 10 different Public Speakers.